erickskrauch/php-cs-fixer-custom-fixers/README.md

 Overridden and implemented methods must be sorted in the same order as they are defined in parent classes.

-**Warning**: this fixer is implemented against the PHP-CS-Fixer principle and relies on runtime, classes autoloading and reflection.
-If dependencies are missing or the autoloader isn't configured correctly, the fixer will not be able to discover the order of methods in parents.

 ```diff
 --- Original
 +++ New